-- Be careful to know how to illustrate and define “High” and “Low” and to the extent possible, draw from your personal metaphor or analogy (Agenda discussion point in the FAST curriculum).
+- Be careful to know how to illustrate and define “High” and “Low” and to the extent possible, draw from your personal metaphor or analogy (Agenda discussion point in the MG RUSH curriculum).

 - Use active listening and challenge frequently to discover evidence that can be used to support beliefs and claims.
 Enlighten all participants as to which conditions are required to support the arguments.

-- The “Two-by-Two” illustration below can be modified by adding a moderate dimension, making it what others call a “Nine-Block Diagram” (or “9 Block Diagram”) shown at the bottom.
+- Modify the “Two-by-Two” illustration below by adding a moderate dimension, making it what others call a “Nine-Block Diagram” (or “9 Block Diagram”) shown at the bottom.

 - In Six Sigma, comparisons are made of the CTQs (Critical to Quality) with the improvement or weighting factors.